West Norfolk Homechoice

-The scheme is administered by Borough Council of King's Lynn & West Norfolk in partnership with Housing Associations in the area.
-All available properties are advertised weekly on this website.
+The scheme is administered by us in partnership with housing associations in the area.
+All available properties are advertised weekly on our website.

-Please see the Guide to West Norfolk Homechoice (pdf 367kb) for full details of how the scheme works.
+Please see the Guide to West Norfolk Homechoice for full details of how the scheme works.

 Applicants will normally only be accepted onto the Homechoice register if they have a local connection to the borough in accordance with the Guide to West Norfolk Homechoice.

-From 1st October 2014 West Norfolk Homechoice policy regarding local connection will be amended with the addition of the following:
+West Norfolk Homechoice policy regarding local connection has been amended from 1 October 2014 with the addition of the following:

 Applicants whose income, savings and equity total more than one third of the average suitable property price in West Norfolk will not be admitted to the Homechoice register except where there is an overwhelming need to live in the borough on welfare grounds and where extreme hardship would occur.